Solar panels and lighting

 - Solar panel.
 This is the panel which is directly connected with the light fixture and will collect the solar energy.
-It is advised that you mount the solar panel in area which receives at least 8 hours of sunlight per day.
-Usually the panel is attached to a stand which allows you to adjust the angle of the panel for better exposure to the sunlight.
+It is advised that you mount the solar panel in an area that receives at least 8 hours of sunlight per day.
+Usually, the panel is attached to a stand which allows you to adjust the angle of the panel for better exposure to the sunlight.

 - Light fixture.
 Light fixture is the part of the lamp that contains the casing and the bulb itself.
 This part also can be tilted up and down.
 Mainly you will find LED lamps being installed in solar flood lights as LED solar flood lighting is the most efficient of all the options available.